irenical/lifecycle/README.md

 ## Purpose
 Objects with a somewhat complex state might have some kind of life cycle pattern, usually consisting of startup and shutdown behaviour.
 You can find this type of objects in several application frameworks (android.app.Activity, java.applet.Applet, javax.servlet.ServletContextListener, etc...).
 Although all of these objects have similar signatures, there is no standard way for you to expose a class as being "lifecyclish".
-Which might be very helpful if you want a stateful object of yours to be used in some other project.
+This project tries to address this by offering a very simple life cycle interface and minor common functionality, such as a composite pattern implementation.

 ## Practical use
-Let's say you have an object that knows how to setup and teardown a database connection, to be used by other developers in some application.
+Let's say you have an object that knows how to setup and teardown a database connection, to be included in a library and later on used to develop one or more applications.
 By implementing org.irenical.lifecycle.LifeCycle you're implying your object must be setup before use and teardown after it's no longer needed.

 ```java
 public class MyDAO implements LifeCycle {